-7.3.1 Procedure to change the Analog Output voltage
+7.3.1 Change Analog Output Procedure

 The analyzer is shipped from the factory with 0-10 VDC range.
 However, you can field-adjust the analog output to one of the following: 0 to 1 VDC, 0 to 2 VDC, 0 to 5 VDC, or 0 to 10 VDC.
 To change the voltage output, you need a small, straightedge screwdriver or tweaking tool, and a digital voltmeter, Fluke Model 8060 or equivalent.
 To make analog voltage output changes, proceed as follows: